Supporting Wilmington’s Good Shepherd Center

 Funds managed by the Clark James Foundation provide annual income to the operations, facilities, or other critical needs of the Good Shepherd Center.
-The Clark James Foundation adheres to Best Industry Practice of providing 5% of the past three years’ average to Good Shepherd annually.
+As an IRS 509(a)(3) supporting organization, the Clark James Foundation distributes funds annually to Good Shepherd Center based upon the average of year-end fund balances from the prior three years.

 Can donors create their own named endowments to benefit Good Shepherd Center?

 Yes, donors are encouraged to create a named fund through current gifts or through a future planned giving arrangement.
 Cumulative gifts of $25,000 or more will be recognized as separate named funds in perpetuity.
 Cumulative gifts less than $25,000 are pooled to provide annual income to Good Shepherd Center.